twisted/twisted/docs/projects/core/development/policy/doc-standard.rst

 Sphinx supports a huge variety of formatting and markup.
 A small selection of the various markup constructs are touched upon below, along with some stylistic specifications related to them.
-For more information, consult the
-`reStructuredText primer <http://sphinx-doc.org/rest.html#restructuredtext-primer>`_
-and other related documents in the official Sphinx documentation.
+For more information or a general overview of Sphinx, consult the `reStructuredText primer <http://sphinx-doc.org/rest.html#restructuredtext-primer>`_ and other related documents in the official Sphinx documentation.